 Ribeirao Preto Sao Paulo, Brazil Travel Guide

 Ribeirão Preto lacks natural bodies of water for sports within the city.
-Private clubs or resorts may offer pools.
+Private venues or resorts may offer pools.
 Significant water sports require travel to coastal areas or larger lakes in São Paulo state.

 Limited within the city proper.
 Opportunities for zip-lining or rappelling exist in outdoor adventure parks in the broader area surrounding Ribeirão Preto.